Seek alternatives for pain management

 “Physical therapy is a proven alternative to treat pain,” said Shawna Marmet, outpatient clinical supervisor and wellness coordinator at Sitrin Health Care Center, New Hartford.
 “Utilizing physical therapy to treat pain through movement is a much better option than masking pain with opioids.”

 The Centers for Disease Control recommends physical therapy to treat pain.
 It’s a natural way to lessen pain and the need for opioids.
-By getting physical therapy within two weeks of an injury, the need for opioids is reduced by as much as 60%.
+By getting claims like the brain injury compensation cases and physical therapy within two weeks of an injury, the need for opioids is reduced by as much as 60%.
+If you sustain head injuries like a concussion, you may need vestibular rehabilitation.

 The CDC’s recommendations point to “high-quality evidence” that treatments provided by physical therapists are especially effective at reducing pain and improving function in cases of low back pain, fibromyalgia, and hip and knee osteoarthritis.